The Impacts of Trauma on Children

 Children with Intellectual and Developmental Disabilities

 In addition to the previous symptoms, children with intellectual and developmental disabilities who experience traumatic events may lose some of their ability to function in day-to-day life.

 However, people in the lives of children with disabilities may not recognize these changes in behavior as potential symptoms of trauma.
 When children with disabilities begin to have temper tantrums, cry more, destroy toys, stop being able to do tasks, or withdraw, adults in their lives may focus on fixing the “problem” behavior.

 This approach does not work for children whose behavior changes as a result of trauma.
 In fact, focusing on changing behaviors without addressing what happened to the child can make the trauma worse, according to the National Child Traumatic Stress Network.

 All of these responses in children are normal reactions to the abnormal experience of being hurt, abused, or neglected.

-Children and youth can heal and recover from sexual assault, abuse, and neglect.
+Children and youth with disabilities can heal and recover from sexual assault, abuse, and neglect.
 Adults can assist in that healing by making children's environments as safe and stable as possible.